Coronavirus COVID-19 Updates: uc.edu/publichealth

 Emphasis on outcomes

 We saw early successes with geographic wards.
 Teams had new opportunities to get to know nurses better and have in person discussions with consultants on rounds.
-We are now in the process of creating standard practice for interdisciplinary communication and workflow and handoffs.
+We also developed standardized interdisciplinary communication and workflow including daily interprofessional team huddles.